gopinathsjsu/team-project-team-mls/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

+## Team Members
+Mounish Juvvadi
+Lohith Reddy Kondareddy
+Shlok Patel
+Surya Teja Palle

+## XP Values
+- **Communication:**  Our team communicated with each other regularly and Scrum meetings were held every Monday.
+We discussed about the dependency, issues faced and provide constructive feedback to each other which helped to progress with the project.
+We used Github Project Board to track progress of the sprints.
+- **Simplicity:** We implemented the essential and required tasks in the project.
+- **Feedback:** Each team member provided constructive feedback on the work performed and ensured that the feedback was implemented in the next sprint.
+- **Courage:** We had the courage to incorporate any additional details/tasks that were required for the project progress.
+- **Respect:** Each team member respected each other’s decisions and timelines.

+## Tools and Languages
+- Frontend - Angular
+- Backend - Node.js
+- Database – MongoDB
+- UI Icons – Bootstrap and CSS
+- Postman - REST API client to test the developed APIs
+- Deployment - Amazon Web Services (AWS)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.